 – John 13:34-35

 What is “love” like?
-How do we understand love when we come short of it, all the time?
+How do we consistently understand love when we fall short of it all the time?

 We understand love by coming to know Jesus.
 He not only explains it, but He also exhibits it–He puts it out in the public eye for all to see.
 His explanation of what love is will mean a cruel death in order to save us.
 When Jesus dies, I am saved.
 My salvation has absolutely nothing to do with me– and everything to do with Him, and all that He has done.

 Jesus helps us to see others.
 He makes a definitive statement, that we are to love others.
 We are to use what He has done for me, as an example.
 What Jesus did is the pattern, the prototype.
 We are to be the photostat or mimeograph.
 As believers we are to be captured and drawn into this approach.

 We are to find someone, and then, in some sense, ‘die’ for them.
 That is the way God’s love is.

 That very strong word, “must“ in verse 34 cannot escape our attention.
 It implies a deep and a very definite commitment to doing that is beyond us.
 We ‘must’ connect and receive all that moves through our life.
 We love the unlovely, and this is irrational.
 God says that people are worth crucifixion.
 We’re the criminals, and the judge has sentenced us.
 And then He Himself has decided to pay our penalty.
 This is ‘agape’ love.